A big welcome back to Year 3!

 Children are expected to read every night to ensure they make the best possible progress.

-Our topic this term is The rain forest, keep an eye on our class page for regular updates!
+Our topic this term is Britain through the ages, keep an eye on our class page for regular updates!

 Mr Salisbury and Mrs McHugh